petrvecera/nasa-api-tests/README.md

 This is most likely due to the fact the API itself is consumed by JS Angular web app hosted at https://images.nasa.gov

+## Automated testing:

+**TODO**

+## Performance testing:
+If we would need to fully test this API.
+Performance testing should be included.
+I would personally use tools JMeter or Gatling as I have personal experience with them.
+Also it would depend on what types of test we would like to perform - load testing, stress testing, endurance testing etc...

+Also the testing would be different if we would test the software with the API or just the API.
+If we should test the software, we would need to deploy it on a server with specific HW setup.
+So we can determine how well the software behaves with particular HW and what are its limits.
+It's important that the HW which performs the tests is more powerful than the HW holding the tested software so we can reach it's limits.
+During performance testing it's important to watch closely the server resources.
+We could leverage plugins such us [PerfMonitor](https://jmeter-plugins.org/wiki/PerfMon/) to get server information (CPU, RAM etc) directly to the JMeter and the tests.
+If the backend server is complex we might be also able to determine the bottlenecks (DB, some micro-services etc).

+But what we test right now with this particular API is the response time of the requests.
+- During the testing the API response were bellow `250ms` which could be considered as acceptable time.

+## Security testing:
+**TODO**

 ### Found issues:

 #### 1. Incorrect response format